wombleton/gitlaw-nz/acts/I/Incorporated Societies Act 1908.md

     (2) The Registrar shall keep a seal for the authentication of any documents required for the purposes of this Act.

-    (2A) The Registrar may from time to time, in his discretion, direct the transfer of any register that is kept in the office of an Assistant Registrar under or by virtue of [section 2][73] of the [Incorporated Societies Amendment Act 1922][74] from that office to any other such office, and may also direct that any documents so kept, and relating to any society, be so transferred.
+    (2A) The Registrar may from time to time, in his discretion, direct the transfer of any register that is kept in the office of an Assistant Registrar under or by virtue of [section 2][67] of the Incorporated Societies Amendment Act 1922 from that office to any other such office, and may also direct that any documents so kept, and relating to any society, be so transferred.
 Forthwith after any such transfer the Registrar shall give notice in the _Gazette_ of the transfer.

     (3) There shall be paid to the Registrar such fees as may be prescribed by regulations in respect of such matters as may be so prescribed.